Aremaki/BioMedics/README.md

 sbtach run.sh
 ```

-Note: data and trained models used for the study are not available as they are sensitive data (patient data).
-You can use your own data in BRAT format.

-### 3. Extract measurement
+### 4. Extract measurement

 It aims at extracting values and units from complete laboratory test in the text.
 It is based on regular expression processed at very high speed with spark engine.
+The algorithm has been implemented by the data science team of Pitié-Salpêtrière Hospital.

 <img src="figures/extract_measurement.svg" alt="extract_measurement">